billroy/serial-web-terminal/README.md

 ### Configure

-edit the config.json
+UGLY: edit the config.json for tty.js

 ### Todo

-  * auto-find the serial port
-  * --port and --baud arguments
-  * --port argument for web shell server
-  	* name conflict

-  * start tty from index.js with port and config args
+  * start tty from index.js or bittyd.js with port and config args
+  * http port argument for web shell server

 ### Bugs